 AREAS OF EXPERTISE:

-She completed her pupillage under the supervision of Eliza Sharron and Sophie Allan, joining chambers as a member in November 2020.
+She has been a tenant at Kings Chambers since November 2020, having completed her pupillage under the supervision of Eliza Sharron and Sophie Allan.

 Year of Call: 2017

 Arevik accepts instructions in a wide range of health and welfare matters, including s21A and s16 MCA 2005 applications.
 Recently, she successful represented a client in a vaccination (Covid-19) matter, securing the orders sought.